maurizi/vim-easytags/README.md

 ### The `g:easytags_events` option

 This option can be used to customize the events that trigger the automatic updating and highlighting performed by the easytags plug-in.
-The `g:easytags_always_enabled` and `g:easytags_on_cursorhold` options are more user friendly but limited ways to accomplish the same thing.

-Here's an example: Say you want the easytags plug-in to automatically update & highlight tags for the current file right after you save the file.
+An example: Say you want the easytags plug-in to automatically update & highlight tags for the current file right after you save the file.
 You can accomplish this by adding the following line to your [vimrc script] [vimrc]:

     :let g:easytags_events = ['BufWritePost']

-Note that if you set `g:easytags_events` in your [vimrc script] [vimrc], the values of the options `g:easytags_always_enabled` and `g:easytags_on_cursorhold` will be ignored completely.

-### The `g:easytags_always_enabled` option

-By default the plug-in automatically generates and highlights tags when you stop typing for a few seconds (this works using the [CursorHold] [cursorhold] automatic command).
-This means that when you edit a file, the dynamic highlighting won't appear until you pause for a moment.
-If you don't like this you can configure the plug-in to always enable dynamic highlighting:

-    :let g:easytags_always_enabled = 1

-Be warned that after setting this option you'll probably notice why it's disabled by default: Every time you edit a file in Vim, the plug-in will first run Exuberant Ctags and then highlight the tags, and this slows Vim down quite a lot.
-I have some ideas on how to improve this latency by running Exuberant Ctags in the background so stay tuned!

-Note: If you change this option it won't apply until you restart Vim, so you'll have to set this option in your [vimrc script] [vimrc].

-### The `g:easytags_on_cursorhold` option

-As I explained above the plug-in by default doesn't update or highlight your tags until you stop typing for a moment.
-The plug-in tries hard to do the least amount of work possible in this break but it might still interrupt your workflow.
-If it does you can disable the periodic update:

-    :let g:easytags_on_cursorhold = 0

-Note: Like the `g:easytags_always_enabled` option, if you change this option it won't apply until you restart Vim, so you'll have to set this option in your [vimrc script] [vimrc].

 ### The `g:easytags_updatetime_min` option